 In 1998, our Florida facility became a renowned pioneer and leader in age-specific addiction treatment when it opened The Center for Older Adult Recovery.
-Today, The Center for Older Adult Recovery located at Hanley Center at Origins offers senior addiction programs specifically for men and women ages 65 and older.
+Today, Hanley Center at Origins offers senior addiction treatment specifically for men and women ages 65 and older.

-Misconceptions about older adult addiction are prevalent.
 The reality is that the difference between active addiction and treatment can be loss of life.
-Each patient’s evolving plan of care integrates medical, wellness, spiritual, psychological and possibly psychiatric therapies provided by a highly-credentialed, multidisciplinary team.
+Each patient’s evolving plan of care integrates medical, wellness, spiritual, psychological, and possibly psychiatric therapies provided by a highly-credentialed, multidisciplinary team.

-Detoxification, sobriety and stability are the first steps in addiction recovery.
-During treatment, patients begin to regain health, enhance cognition and mobility, and rebuild relational skills.
+Detoxification, sobriety, and stability are the first steps in addiction recovery.
+During treatment, patients begin to regain health, enhance cognition and mobility, and rebuild relationships.
 Participation in 12-Step practice offers a design for living that can restore freedom and happiness in the lives of individuals suffering from addictive disorders.

 Just as individuals suffer from substance abuse, so do their families.
 Family members may experience physical and emotional symptoms similar to those of the addict.
 They can benefit significantly from the education and support offered in Origins’ Five-Day Family Program.